Veyyon Silli: Development

 The recording of the song took place during October 2019, with Harish Sivaramakrishnan, playback singer and frontman of the Bangalore-based contemporary Carnatic progressive rock band Agam, sung the track.
 According to Prakash, it is a melody number fused with Indian folk and progressive rock, that renders a "new genre in sounding".
-The track was written by Vivek, in his maiden collaboration with Suriya, and was the first song he had wrote for the film.
+The track was written by Vivek, in his maiden collaboration with Suriya, and was the first song he had written for the film.
 According to Vivek, the title "Veyyon Silli" served as a colloquial meaning to "suriyanin thundu" (a piece of the sun), where "Veyyon" means it as 'sun' and is considered to be "a beautiful word in the Tamil literature".
 In an interview with Avinash Ramachandran of The New Indian Express, Vivek had said that "when a song is featured in a film that has such a big star like Suriya, people will surely pay more attention to the lyrics".